How do I get to Yemaya on Little Corn Island?

 We have room safes and encourage all guests to keep their valuables locked safely away at all times.

 Yemaya recommends the use of biodegradable products such as sun block and mosquito repellents, to help protect our environment.
 You can bring a refillable water bottle, which can be refilled for free in the restaurant.
 Street lighting is limited on Little Corn Island so it is recommended to bring a small flashlight.
 Please check the weather forecast before your arrival to bring appropriate clothing.
+We have room safes and encourage all guests to keep their valuables locked safely away at all times.
+The island does accept usd cash as well as córdobas (approximately C$32 córdobas to each USD).
+There is no guarantee that the ATM on Big Corns Island is always in service, we recommend using an ATM at the international Managua Airport before your flight to Big Corn Island as well as notifying your bank and credit card providers that you are traveling to Nicaragua.
+Yemaya accepts most major credit cards with a 5% processing fee.

 We can help you book activities during your stay including scuba diving, snorkeling, & fishing.
 We have some stand up paddle boards and kayaks for rent as well.

 In the main Village there are several restaurants and bars with different offerings.
 There are also a few restaurants and bars scattered over the island at different hotels.
 Bars generally close at 12pm.
-We insist that you are escorted by one of our guards at night.
-Never walk alone at night.
-We have a guard leaving Yemaya at 7pm and returning at 9.30pm.
-Other times by special arrangement for a fee of $10 per trip.

 Little Corn Island has a very basic clinic only.
 On Big Corn island there is larger hospital with facilities for most minor injuries and requirements.
 For major issues Managua has full service hospitals.
 We recommend travelling with a first aid kit.